 If you want to observe the eclipse please use the pinhole viewer described here or equipment specifically designed for sun viewing.
 The direct sun can damage your eyes through sunglasses, film negatives, mylar balloons, and other filters.
-Never look at the sun through a telescope
+Never look at the sun through a telescope or binoculars.

 - cardboard wrapping paper tube, about 3 feet long

 - aluminum foil

 - Cut a slot out of the bottom of the wrapping paper tube about 1 inch high and 1 inch wide.